How Many People Have Tattoos In America?

 It’s hard to say which types of tattoos are the most popular.
 A survey of Instagram found that rose tattoos are the most-featured type of body art.
 Other popular subjects are skulls, pop art pieces, birds, and text of phrases or sayings.
 Text of names, either a person’s own name or that of a loved one, were also common.

-The trend has led to an increase in the number of qualified tattoo artists, so those interested in getting inked can easily find a skilled professional to handle the job.
+The trend has led to an increase in the number of qualified tattoo artists, therefore, those interested in getting inked can easily find a skilled professional to handle the job.